shuozhixu/PFDD/README.md

 # PFDD

-In the phase-field dislocation dynamics (PFDD) model, each phase corresponds to a "state of slip".
-Individual dislocations are thus phase boundaries whose configurations are determined by minimizing the total system energy, which in its most general form contains the elastic energy, the lattice energy, and the gradient energy.
+In the phase-field dislocation model, each phase corresponds to a "state of slip".
+Individual dislocations are thus phase boundaries whose configurations are determined by minimizing the total system energy, which in its most general form contains the elastic energy, the lattice energy, the gradient energy, and the external energy.

+There are many phase-field dislocation models, e.g., the [phase-field microelasticity](https://doi.org/10.1016/S1359-6454(01)00075-1) model and the [microscopic phase-field](https://doi.org/10.1016/j.actamat.2014.03.065) model.
+Below you will find a brief, historial overview of the phase-field dislocation dynamics (PFDD) model.
+In the current context, the name "PFDD" refers to a specifc model first developed by [Marisol Koslowski](https://scholar.google.com/citations?user=YKqLEyEAAAAJ&hl=en) and her students, postdocs, and colleagues.
+Note that (i) early PFDD papers did not use the name "PFDD", but they were considered to use the PFDD model, retrospectively, and (ii) some papers used the name "PFDD" for their models, but they were authored/co-authored by other groups, e.g., [Pi et al.](https://doi.org/10.1016/j.actamat.2017.04.019) Papers in the second case are not included in this overview.

 Here is the very first PFDD paper:

 - M. Koslowski, A.M.
 Cuiti&#241;o, M. Ortiz, [A phase-field theory of dislocation dynamics, strain hardening and hysteresis in ductile single crystals](https://doi.org/10.1016/S0022-5096(02)00037-6), J. Mech.
 Phys.
 Solids 50 (2002) 2597--2635

-in which (i) the isotropic elasticity was assumed, (ii) the elastic tensor was assumed the same everywhere, (iii) the lattice energy was based on a simple 1D function, (iv) the lattice energy was assumed the same everywhere, (v) the gradient energy was omitted, (vi) the model was for FCC crystals only, and (vii) slips were not confined to pre-defined slip planes.
-These seven issues were addressed in the subsequent years.
+in which (i) the isotropic elasticity was assumed, (ii) the elastic tensor was assumed the same everywhere, (iii) the lattice energy was based on a simple 1D function, (iv) the lattice energy was assumed the same everywhere, (v) the gradient energy was omitted, (vi) the external energy invovled the stress-controlled loading only, (vii) the model was for FCC crystals only, and (viii) no numerical grid was used.
+These eight issues were addressed in the subsequent years.

+As mentioned, the first PFDD paper did not use the name PFDD.
+The first paper that used the name PFDD was

+- Lei Lei, Marisol Koslowski, [Mesoscale modeling of dislocations in molecular crystals](https://doi.org/10.1080/14786435.2010.533135), Philos.
+Mag.
+91 (2011) 865-878

 ## (i)